jans-code/jansbrainfuckkernel/README.md

 ## Dev Installation

-- install brainfuck from the AUR
+- install brainfuck (make sure you can run bfc from command line)
 - download/clone this project
 - open shell in project folder
 - `pip install -e ./`